 NGO Storytelling Internship in South Africa

-Get experience in communications within the context of a social impact program
+Get experience in communications within the context of a Social Impact program.

 Become a storyteller for a community development initiative in rural South Africa, and help this program reach a wider audience.
 This internship is a wonderful opportunity to develop your writing skills, gain experience in all aspects of nonprofit communications, and – not unimportantly – to live right on the beach.